SmallSatGasTeam/GASBUS/flightLogic/plugins/README.md

         def expired(self, taskManager, taskParameters):
             pass

+        '''
+        public test(taskId: integer):

+        This method is used to test the plugin.
+        '''
+        def test(self, taskId):
+            pass

 As we can see, most of the common plugin functionality is inherited from the Plugin class.
 This means that we can focus on the unique functionality when developing our plugins.

 ## Plugin Properties